Create a standalone cluster running on Windows Server

 Get support for the Service Fabric for Windows Server package

-- Ask the community about the Service Fabric standalone package for Windows Server in the Azure Service Fabric forum.
+- Ask the community about the Service Fabric standalone package for Windows Server in the Microsoft Q&A question page for Azure Service Fabric.

 - Open a ticket for Professional Support for Service Fabric.
 Learn more about Professional Support from Microsoft here.